-Our nearly annual conference for League members from NH, VT, ME, RI, and sometimes MA and CT.
+Our nearly annual conference for League members from NH, VT, ME, RI, also included board members from MA and CT.
 Four members from NH participated.
-The focus this year is on "Making Democracy Work: Learning From Each Other."
+The focus this year was on "Making Democracy Work: Learning From Each Other."

-Workshops include sharing of ideas on working within the League (local and state and national levels) and also working with the many citizen action groups that have sprung up.
+Workshops included sharing of ideas on working within the League (local and state and national levels) and also working with the many citizen action groups that have sprung up.

-Sunday morning will include a discussion of the national League's "Transformation Journey" hosted by national board member Toni Zimmer.
-Strongly recommended for anyone planning to go to LWV Convention in June.
+Sunday morning included a discussion of the national League's "Transformation Journey" hosted by national board member Toni Zimmer.